davidliwei/mageck2/README.md

-# MAGeCK2: Next generation CRISPR screening analysis tool
+# MAGeCK2: Model-based Analysis of CRISPR screens

 MAGeCK2 is a new computational tool, built upon MAGeCK, for CRISPR screening analysis.